mia-platform/documentation/docs/development_suite/governance/design-overview.md

 ### Filtering

-The Endpoint Overview result can be filtered by the endpoint feature using the specific `Add Filter` button.
-By applying filters only the Endpoints Overview's rows satisfying the chosen filters will be shown.
+All the Resources can be filtered by the filtering feature using the specific `Add Filter` button.
+By applying filters only the Resource's rows satisfying the chosen filters will be shown.

 ![Project filter](img/filter-popup.png)